-The rapidly growing interest around blockchain is creating an increased amount of use cases across multiple industries, and a high demand for adoption by many governments.
-Banking, financial services, and insurance (BFSI) industry is predicted to be drastically transformed by this disruptive technology.
+The rapidly growing interest in blockchain is creating an increased amount of use cases across multiple industries, and a high demand for adoption by many governments.
+The banking, financial services, and insurance (BFSI) industries are predicted to be drastically transformed by this disruptive technology.
 According to Allied Market Research 2019, the blockchain value in the BFSI market reached $277.1 million in 2018 and is projected to reach $22.46 billion by 2026.
 Blockchain technology has the potential to solve the pain points of the current banking systems and operations including security, transparency, trust, privacy, programmability, and performance.

 What is Blockchain?

 Blockchain is the technology behind the Bitcoin cryptocurrency, which was proposed by Satoshi Nakamoto in 2008, as a response to the failing financial system during the crisis.
 It is often associated and confused with Bitcoin, but the scope of the technology is much wider.
 It is also important to differentiate between Distributed Ledger Technology (DLT) and blockchain, as the terms are often used interchangeably.
 All blockchains are DLT, but not all DLTs are blockchains.
 DLT is simply a decentralized database managed on a peer-to-peer basis.

 “Blockchain is a type of DLT, a subcategory of a more broad definition, much like how the word ‘car’ falls under the umbrella term ‘vehicles’ and ‘Satoshi Nakamoto’ falls under ‘geniuses’.”